ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/import_nastran.rst

 The ``decimate`` parameter indicates the percentage of triangles that have to be removed during simplification.
 A value of ``0.2`` means that 20% of the triangles is removed from the data read from the file before importing in AEDT.
-The ``planar`` parameter indicates that touching triangles that lies on the same plane will be merged in the same shape.
+The ``planar`` parameter indicates that touching triangles that lie on the same plane are merged.

 You can also launch the extension user interface from the terminal.
 An example can be found here: